Paying for Abortion

 – There are strict residency requirements to qualify

-MontanaAbortion is only covered by Montana Medicaid in cases of rape, incest, life endangerment, or if the doctor deems the abortion medically necessary
+MontanaAbortion is covered by Montana Medicaid in cases of rape, incest, life endangerment, or if the doctor deems the abortion medically necessary

 IdahoAbortion is only covered by Idaho Medicaid in cases of rape, incest, or life endangerment